ipinfo/django/README.md

 ### Errors

-If there's an error while making a request to IPinfo® (e.g. your token was rate limited, there was a network issue, etc.), then the traceback will be logged using the built-in Python logger, and `HttpRequest.ipinfo` will be `None`.
+If there's an error while making a request to IPinfo (e.g. your token was rate limited, there was a network issue, etc.), then the traceback will be logged using the built-in Python logger, and `HttpRequest.ipinfo` will be `None`.